The Ultimate Guide to Telephone Skills

 If you’re avoiding the phone, worrying about difficult conversation partners on the receiving end or simply wanting to add more professional polish to your communication, this article will get you started on the key principles you need to brand your tone, on the phone.

-Speaking with total ease and style on the phone can shape your career success
+can shape your career success

 It’s time to take a proactive approach to telephone skills.